stefanhk31/portfolio/README.md

 Professional portfolio.
-Built with HTML, CSS, and minimal JavaScript.
+Built entirely using HTML and CSS.